About me: See http://stepno.com

 When we had record snowfall in the 2009-2010 winter, I posted a horizontal format picture of the foot of snow on my porch railing.
 When the snow melted in time for Radford University’s Charter Day celebration, I greeted spring with a slice of the balloon-releasing photo that also appeared in the blog.

 I also brought along the camera to graduation, and took one of my all-time favorite photos — the centennial graduating class facing a headwind, but smiling.
-I put it on the School of Communication homepage and decided not to put it at the top of my personal blog.
+I put it on the School of Communication homepage (fortunately captured for posterity by the Internet Archive, since a colleague and I could not convince the powers-that-be to support our Web-publishing ideas), I decided not to put this photo at the top of my personal blog.
 But here’s a copy:

 Next, for early summertime, I saw my cousin Sarah’s Facebook shot of herself in some (Vermont?) highland meadow, which inspired me to share a shot from my home-office window, one floor up from that previously snowy deck… which began a theme of shooting pictures of that view at different times of the year, and when I’m in different moods.